CORE TECHNOLOGY

 L4

-Digital signal processing, feature extraction, noise filtering, signal conditioning, data compression
+NIA neural signal processing, feature extraction, noise filtering, signal conditioning, data compression.
+NIA → EIPC → AIL data path for secure intent delivery

 L3